hungfhp/report-template/weekly-report.md

 ----------

 ### How to see my issues on current Milestone:
-- Go to "Issues" page
+- Go to "Issues" page:
 ![Screenshot 2023-10-21 at 13 43 45](https://github.com/hungfhp/report-template/assets/18446429/8f5584ab-3a7f-431d-a2c9-e7107035e79a)
 - Filter on "Milestones"
 - Filter on "Assignee"
-- Select to view "Open" or "Closed" issues.
+- Select to view "Open" or "Closed" issues:
 ![Screenshot 2023-10-21 at 13 45 20](https://github.com/hungfhp/report-template/assets/18446429/02effbec-26d0-4fcf-aee0-522b30d649b5)
 - Take screenshot of "Open" & "Closed" issues

 ### How to create new Milestone (MS)